 Many investors buy shares of mutual funds through an employer-sponsored retirement program, including a 401(k) or 403(b) plan, and ETF shares are sometimes available through these plans as well.
 Each plan will have its own selection of investments for plan participants to choose from.

-If you are not investing through an employer-sponsored plan, you can purchase shares on your own through a brokerage firm or a registered financial advisor.
+If you are not investing through an employer-sponsored plan, you can purchase shares on your own through a brokerage firm or a registered financial professional.
 Some sell their own, or proprietary, funds as well as other investment firms’ funds.
 In some cases, it is possible to purchase a mutual fund or ETF directly from the company that issues it.

 Depending on the fund you buy and where you buy it, you may or may not have to pay a sales charge called a commission.
 When you buy a fund company’s own proprietary funds directly from the company, you generally will not pay a commission; these funds are commonly referred to as no-load funds.